 It was in the Kushana period that Gandhara culture reached its full maturity.

 As the royal titles suggests, cultural influences were being felt from China, Iran and the Roman Empire, as well as of course from the rest of the Indian subcontinent.
 By Kushana times the Silk Road across central Asia was well-established, and trade was flowing freely across Eurasia.
-It was probably in Kushana times also that an ancient version of the modern Karakorum Highway was constucted up the upper Indus Valley.
+It was probably in Kushana times also that an ancient version of the modern Karakorum Highway was constructed up the upper Indus Valley.
 At its northern terminus it linked up with the Silk Road at Samarkand.
 This boosted trade – and with it, cultural influences, coming into the region from far flung civilizations.

 Just as in Indo-Greek times, the mingling of influences can be seen in the royal patronage extended to various religions – Buddhism, Jainism, the Bhogavata and Shaiva sects of Hinduism, and Zoroastrianism, and Hellenistic cults.
 Jewish communities began to appear in the region, and the first Christian churches were also built at this time.